patrickbr/gtfs2shp/README.md

 ### Station geometries

 If you also need the station geometries, just add the `-s` flag.

+    $ gtfs2shp -i google_transit.zip -f output.shp -s

-Station points along with all their GTFS attributes will be written into `<filename>.station.shp`.
+Station points along with all their GTFS attributes will be written into `<filename>.station.shp`, in the above case to `output.station.shp`.

 ### Explicit trips